snack8/ThisIsAGame/Readme.md

-Thos is a fucking game
+This is a fucking game.
+You win.